Cannon Beach Stormy Weather Arts Festival

-Some of the Northwest’s most notable artists will converge on Cannon Beach as the community hosts its annual fall celebration of the arts at the Stormy Weather Arts Festival, November 7-9.
+Some of the Northwest’s most notable artists will converge on Cannon Beach as the community hosts its annual fall celebration of the arts at the Stormy Weather Arts Festival, the first weekend in November.
 Art galleries and local businesses will present special exhibits, artist demonstrations and host receptions for guest artists over the three-day festival.

 It’s another great reason to stay at Tolovana Inn.